May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 The action committees are improvised groups, as opposed to the bureaucracy.
 They are particularly numerous during May 68.
-The principles defended are sometimes of anarchist or Marxist inspiration.
+The principles defended are sometimes of anarchist or Karl Marxist inspiration.
 Their fight is anti-authoritarian, for a direct democracy, against hierarchy and institutions.

 The question in front of the multiplicity of these action committees is that of coordination.
 Is it necessary to coordinate the action committees?
-The Mouvement d’Action Universitaire, MAU, which is part of the first action committees of “May 3” is for a coordination, which they are trying to implement from May 5.
+The Mouvement d’Action Universitaire, M.A.U., which is part of the first action committees of “May 3” is for coordination, which they are trying to implement from May 5.
 The March 22 Movement is opposed to it.
-It does not want to create again a coordination from above.
+It does not want to create again coordination from above.

 3. Why the demonstrations?